Program Dates: May 27-July 24, 2020

 Examples of previously offered projects and their descriptions can be found here.

-The program will take place May 29 – July 25, 2019 (8-week program) at Arizona State University.
+This 8-week program will take place at Arizona State University.
 Out-of-town participants not currently attending a local Arizona university or college will be provided with a double-occupancy dorm room and round-trip travel funding.
 Participants will also receive a $1000 stipend to be paid bi-weekly.
 The final stipend will be mailed after room check-out and all program requirements are met, to allow all fees/fines to be cleared by the University.

 Participants are required to attend the entire eight-week program.
 No classes will be held on the 4th of July holiday.
 Any proposed conflicts must be noted in application and will be addressed on an individual basis.